mjosc/dockerized-mysql-sandbox/README.md

 ```
 make connect
 ```
 This command will run the custom mysql container in the background and startup a new container with the mysql client.
-You will be asked for the root password.
+You will be asked for the root password (see the Makefile).
+This is not secure and is only intended for local SQL query practice.

 Step 4: Play